lowrylp/CleaningDataProject/CodeBook.md

 #### Step 5: Create a second independent tidy data set with the average for each variable
 - The averages will be for each activity and each subject
-- Write the tidydata set as a csv file
+- Write the tidydata set as a text file for submission to Coursera and as a csv file to aid in creating the variable descriptions below
 ```
 tidyavg <- aggregate(tidydata[,3:ncol(tidydata)], by=list(tidydata$activity, tidydata$subject), FUN=mean, na.rm=TRUE)
 colnames(tidyavg)[1] = "activity"
 colnames(tidyavg)[2] = "subject"
+write.table(tidyavg, file="tidydata.txt", row.names=FALSE)
 write.csv(tidyavg, file="tidydata.csv", row.names=FALSE)
 ```